How to Protect Your Driveway From Cracking, Pitting, and Crumbling

 Above: SealantPro being applied to a driveway

 At Thrasher, we use SealantPro(TM) from Supportworks.
-SealantPro concrete sealant is a proprietary formulation unavailable anywhere else in the area that permanently protects concrete with just one professional application, extending its life by 3-5 times.
+SealantPro concrete sealant is a proprietary formulation unavailable anywhere else in the area that permanently protects concrete with just one professional application, extending the life of your concrete by 3-to-5 times.
 Plus, our crews receive training from industry experts to ensure a perfect application every time.

-Whether you've just built a brand-new home, or you've updated your existing home with a new driveway, patio or sidewalk, it's a smart move to protect your investment with a concrete sealant.
+Whether you've just built a brand-new home, or updated your existing home with a new driveway, it's a smart move to protect your investment with a concrete sealant.

 Above: Common examples of pitted, flaking concrete.